Junon72/jQuery-methodChaining/README.md

 ### Challenge - 2 (card.html)

 1. Hide the paragraphs from the cards and made them appear when cliking the card image

+### Challenge - 3 (card.html)

+1. Made the card background color highlight on toggling the card

+### Challenge - 4 (card.html)

+1. Made the cards which are not higlighted hide when select is clicked and reappear weh all is clicked